aryangupta-sudo/PGIM/Architecture_Explain.md

   * Enable analysts to focus only on final value adjustments

 -------------------------------------------------------------------------------------------------------------------------
-**❓ Why Are We Automating This Financial Data Pipeline?**
+**❓ Why Are We Automating This Financial Data?**

-**1. Business Problem We Are Solving**
+**1. Business Problem We Are trying to Solving**

 Financial reporting data currently suffers from:

   * ❌ Heavy manual extraction from 10-K / 10-Q PDFs

   * ❌ Human errors in mapping financial line items

   * ❌ Inconsistent handling of Annual vs YTD periods

   * ❌ Long turnaround time for HFA table generation

   * ❌ Poor audit traceability and rework during validation

+    As data volume and reporting frequency increase, **manual or semi-manual processing does not scale.**
 -------------------------------------------------------------------------------------------------------------------------

 🧱 **High-Level Architecture (ETL Flow)**